 Target Proton.
 There are two cuts needed to select the initial state proton.
 Both of these cuts enforce the reconstructed vertex for all final state particles to be within the geometric volume of the target chamber.
-Since this analysis does not contain a particle lifetime which would result in a detached vertex, it is imperative to reduce backgrounds from other channels that may have this feature, such as excited baryons with a strange quark.
-Examples of what the reconstructed vertex for the final state photons looks like in the beam direction and in the transverse beam direction, is given in Figure [4.2a] and Figure [4.2b], respectively.
+Since this analysis does not contain a particle lifetime which would result in a detached vertex, it is imperative to remove backgrounds from other channels that may have this feature, such as excited baryons with a strange quark.
+An example of what the reconstructed vertex for the final state photons looks like in the z direction (along the beam direction) and in the x-y plane (transverse to the beam direction), as well as the associated cut values, is given in Figure 4.3.